LCC-CIT/CS233JS-CourseMaterials/Examples/BookList/vitest_tutorial.md

 ---

 ### Example C: Testing Asynchronous Network Requests
 In [openLibraryService.test.js](file:///Volumes/DataCard/Repos/CS233JS-Repos/CS233JS-CourseMaterials/Examples/BookList/tests/openLibraryService.test.js), we test `searchBooksByTitle`.
 This function uses `fetch()`.
-We don't want our tests to fail just because the school Wi-Fi went down, so we mock `fetch`:
+We don't want our tests to fail just because the school Wi-Fi went down, so we mock `fetch`.

+In our BookList app, the tests that mock network requests are:
+* `should return empty array if title is empty or whitespace`
+* `should fetch and return parsed results on success`
+* `should return empty array and log error on fetch failure`

 ```javascript
 it('should fetch and return parsed results on success', async () => {